jdelamer/CSCI-531/lectures/rl/Temporal-difference learning/td-learning.md

 # Temporal-Difference Learning

 We covered the fundamentals to understand reinforcement learning.
-One central methods for reinforcement learning is called **Temporal-Difference** (TD) learning.TD learning is composed of dynamic programming and Monte Carlo methods.
+One central methods for reinforcement learning is called **Temporal-Difference** (TD) learning.
+TD learning is composed of dynamic programming and Monte Carlo methods.

 ## TD Prediction